KhronosGroup/SPIRV-LLVM-Translator/docs/SPIRVRepresentationInLLVM.rst

 Loop controls and loop metadata
 -------------------------------

-SPIR-V Loop controls that do not have a corresponding community LLVM metadata can be decorated using LLVM metadata through the names ``spirv.loop.<LoopControlID>`` where ``LoopControlID`` corresponds to the name of the SPIR-V loop control.
+SPIR-V Loop controls that do not have corresponding `llvm.loop` metadata can be decorated using LLVM metadata through the names ``spirv.loop.<LoopControlID>`` where ``LoopControlID`` corresponds to the name of the SPIR-V loop control.
 This metadata should be applied to the latch-block's